-The Company is maintaining its guidance for revenues and earnings for the full year 2018.
-We expect 2018 consolidated revenues to exceed \$1 billion, considering modest growth across our end markets and continued traction from innovative products.
-GAAP EPS for the full year 2018 is expected to be between \$1.75 and \$1.87 per diluted share, as compared to \$1.95 in 2017, which included the aforementioned one-time \$0.39 per share benefit from tax reform.
+We expect 2018 consolidated revenues to exceed \$1 billion, however, we are lowering our revenues expectations from 2-4% growth to 1-2% growth, considering activity levels across the Company's end markets.
+At the same time, we are narrowing our full-year 2018 earnings guidance to the high end of the previous range as a result of demand for higher-margin innovative products and 80/20 simplification initiatives.
+GAAP EPS for full-year is now expected to be in the range of \$1.82 to \$1.87, compared with \$1.95 in 2017, which included the aforementioned one-time \$0.39 per share benefit from tax reform.

-For the third quarter of 2018, the Company is expecting revenue in the range of \$285 million to \$295 million as a result continued traction from innovative products.
-GAAP EPS for the third quarter 2018 are expected to be between \$0.54 and \$0.61 per diluted share.
+For the fourth quarter of 2018, we expect revenue in the range of \$239 million to \$249 million as a result of growing demand from innovative products.
+GAAP EPS for the fourth quarter 2018 is expected to be between \$0.26 and \$0.31 per diluted share.